Dr. Glen Davies, R. Psych.

 Dr. Mari Swingle

 Dr. Mari Swingle works with a wide range of ailments; her specialties lie in Anxiety, Depression, Trauma, Transition & Displacement (e.g., divorce & blended families), Obsessive-Compulsive Disorder(s) and Addiction.
 She is further well known for her work with children and families experiencing Behavioral and Learning Difficulties including but not limited to, Defiance and Conduct Disorders, ADHD, Dyslexia, Processing, Written Output, and Speech Disorders.
-A key orientation is focused on missed learning phases as opposed to learning disabilities.
-Dr. Mari Swingle also works with the dynamics that frequently arise in families with a child experiencing Learning and/or Behavioral Challenges including Parental Fatigue, Depression, Anxiety, Addictions, Couple/Parental Dynamics and Conflict.
+Within this, a key orientation she holds is focus on missed learning phases as opposed to learning disabilities.
+Dr. Mari Swingle also works with the dynamics that frequently arise in families with a child experiencing Learning and/or Emotional / Behavioral Challenges including Parental Fatigue, Depression, Anxiety, Addictions, Couple/Parental Dynamics and Conflict.
 This includes Individual Parental Counseling, Family Counseling, Play Therapy and Couples Therapy.
+Dr. Mari Swingle is also an active clinical researcher; her primary focus is on the effects of screen based technologies on social, emotional and cognitive development; the brain, behavior and society at large.
+She has authored several papers and a book (i-Minds) on the topic and was a recipient of a 2015 FAABS Early Career Impact Award for her ‘major research contributions to the sciences or mind, brain and behavior’.
+She lectures locally and internationally to both public and professional audiences.
 Dr. Mari Swingle holds an MA from UBC in Education, an MA and Ph.D. in Clinical Psychology from Fielding University, Santa Barbara, US, and practices under RCC designation.
-Mari In process of becoming a registered psychologist,she is currently a registered clinical counsellor.
+She is in the process of registering with the College of Psychologists of BC.

 Registered Clinical Counsellors